UI/UX DesignWebsite DesignReno Platforms2025

 Structure is the design

-For complex multi-institutional projects, the information architecture IS the design.
-Getting the hierarchy right was more impactful than any visual treatment.
-Clear structure made everything else fall into place.
+For a project this complex, the information architecture IS the design.
+Getting the hierarchy right mattered more than any visual choice.
+Once the structure was solid, the rest followed.

 2